Want to reduce your tax bill? Make sure you’re aware and taking advantage of tax write-offs…

 If you carry a balance from month to month, you can write off the interest paid to the credit card company or lender.

-Again, you’ll need to separate business expenses from the personal ones—interest on that loan you took out to buy a TV is probably not deductible.
-You can, for example, have one credit card that is used exclusively for business to avoid any complications.
+Again, you’ll need to separate business expenses from personal ones—interest on that loan you took out to buy a TV is probably not deductible.
+You can, for example, have one credit card that is used exclusively for business purposes to avoid any complications.

-Bank fees are also tax deductible, as long as these fees are linked to your business bank accounts.
+Bank fees are also tax deductible, as long as these service fees are linked to your business bank accounts.
 Finally, don’t forget about the fees you pay to 3rd-party payment processors like Stripe.

 11. Depreciation on Business Equipment